kando-menu/kando/docs/menu-themes.md

 A theme defines several layers which will be painted on top of each other for each menu item.
 Depending on the menu item's state (e.g. active, child, parent, hovered, etc.), the layers can be styled differently using [CSS](https://www.w3schools.com/css/).

+> [!TIP]
+> Kando comes with a few themes pre-installed.
+You can find more themes in the [Kando Menu Themes Repository](https://github.com/kando-menu/menu-themes)!

 ## 🧬 Anatomy of a Menu Theme

 A menu theme is a directory containing at least three files: `theme.json`, `theme.css`, and `preview.jpg`.